• Skip to primary navigation

 Living in Tamarindo, Costa Rica

-Foreigners choose Tamarindo as their new home due to several factors: diversity, more business and job opportunities, weather and a tightly knit expat community.
-It is very popular for families as there are some private and international schools nearby.
+Foreigners choose Tamarindo as their new home due to several factors: diversity, more business and job opportunities, weather, surfing and a tightly knit expat/immigrant community.

-However, something to note about Tamarindo is it’s expensive and you won’t see many local Guanacastecos living in Tamarindo proper due to displacement.
-Rent is very high, catering more towards foreigners and international tourists.
-The Guanacastecos live outside in neighboring towns like Villarreal, Huacas, 27 de Abril or Santa Cruz.
+Rent and home prices are very high, catering more towards European/American/Canadian immigrants and expats and international tourists.
+The Guanacastecos live outside in neighboring villages and towns like Villarreal, Huacas, 27 de Abril or Santa Cruz.

 Want to read about more beach towns in Costa Rica?
 Here you go!